 Federal regulations in the Higher Education Act of 1998 require that departments of teacher education report their students' performance on the Praxis Series examinations.
-An analysis of the results from the academic year 1999-2000 is available from the Chair of the Department of Education.
+An analysis of the results from the academic year 2000-2001 is available from the Chair of the Department of Education.

-Approval of the mentor and certifying officer must be received before a course may be substituted for any course required in the specified certification program.
-Courses to be transferred from another college for certification purposes must also receive approval of the mentor and certifying officer before the courses are accepted for program requirements.
+Approval of the mentor and certification officer must be received before a course may be substituted for any course required in the specified certification program.
+Courses to be transferred from another college for certification purposes must also receive approval of the mentor and certification officer before the courses are accepted for certification requirements.

-All graduate programs in the Department of Education are accredited by the Pennsylvania Department of Education (PDE) and the National Council for Accreditation of Teacher Education (NCATE).
+The Department of Education is accredited by the National Council for the Accreditation of Teacher Education (NCATE), and all certification programs are approved by the Pennsylvania Department of Education (PDE).